JoshuaCMorgan/me/20221005021505/README.md

 The attributes for form submission that may be specified on form elements are action, enctype, method, novalidate, and target.

-The corresponding attributes for form submission that may be specified on submit buttons are formaction, formenctype, formmethod, formnovalidate, and formtarget.
+The corresponding attributes for form submission that may be specified on submit buttons are `formaction`, `formenctype`, `formmethod`, `formnovalidate`, and `formtarget`.

-The novalidate and formnovalidate content attributes are boolean attributes.
+The `novalidate` and `formnovalidate` content attributes are boolean attributes.
 If present, they indicate that the form is not to be validated during submission.
 Example

-The no-validate state of an element is true if the element is a submit button and the element's formnovalidate attribute is present, or if the element's form owner's novalidate attribute is present, and false otherwise.
+The no-validate state of an element is true if the element is a submit button and the element's `formnovalidate` attribute is present, or if the element's form owner's novalidate attribute is present, and false otherwise.

 ```html
 <form action="#" method="post" novalidate>